Pinched geometries in 2D Lorentzian quantum Regge calculus: D Lorentzian QRC and tensor networks

 Here, $\tau_1$ and $\tau_2$ are the time-like edge lengths (proper times) and $\sigma$ is the space-like edge length (proper distance).
 In Fig.~\ref{fig:lorentziantriangle}, the coordinates of the three vertices are $(-S/2,-S/2)$, $(-S/2,S/2)$ and $(T,X)$.
 The area of the triangle is therefore given by $A=\frac{S}{2}\left(\frac{S}{2} + T \right)$, which can also be expressed using the edge lengths as

-where $x=\tau_1^2$, $y=\tau_2^2$ and $z=\sigma^2$.
+where $x=\tau_1^2$, $y=\tau_2^2$ and $z=\sigma^2$, and the inner products between two vectors are defined with respect to the Minkowski metric, $\eta = \text{diag}(-1,1)$.
 The Euclidean case requires the triangle inequalities to form a regular triangle.
 However, such extra constraints are not necessary in the $2$D Lorentzian case because $A(x,y,z)$ is positive for given three edges satisfying $x, y \ge 0$ and $z>0$.

 Let $N$ be the number of triangles and $N_e$ be the number of edges in the given triangulation.
 Note that $N$ is an even number, $N_e$ is given by $N_e=3N/2$, the number of space-like edges is $N/2$ and that of time-like edges is $N$.
 We then label each triangle and let $A_s$ be the area of the $s$-th triangle where $s=1, 2.\cdots, N$.
-We also label the edges whose lengths are given by $\ell_n\, (n=1, 2,\cdots,N_e)$.
+We also label the edges whose lengths are given by $\ell_e\, (e=1, 2,\cdots,N_e)$.

 Since the scalar curvature term in the $2$D Einstein-Hilbert action becomes a constant known as the Euler characteristic, it does not play any role if fixing the topology.
 We then introduce the cosmological constant term as the gravitational action whose discretization is given by the summation of triangle areas in the triangulation: